 We can help you find the product that is most appropriate for you from our panel of providers.

-(Please note, the limits mentioned above may vary depending on the provider you choose.
-For instance, access to a GP or medical professional can vary from access to a 24 hour helpline, through to a consultation with a private GP.)
+However, you should be aware that cover may vary depending on the provider you choose.
+For instance, access to a GP or medical professional can vary from access to a 24 hour helpline, through to a consultation with a private GP.

 There are many different providers with different options.
 We recognise that you may need some help finding the policy to suit you, so we’ve made it simple.

-There are of course some things that simply wont be covered, these include;
+There are, of course, some things that simply won’t be covered by health insurance.
+These include;

 - A & E visits